neel229/link-manager/README.md

 1. The id fields are the primary keys
 2. email field in users table & short_link field in shortcuts table are unique
 3. created_at has a default value set to `now`

+---

+#### Steps to follow once you clone the repository.
+1. I've used yarn for package management but you can use npm as well.
+Just make sure to delete the `yarn.lock` file before installing packages with npm.
+2. The integration tests can be ran with `yarn test or npm run test` command.
+3. `yarn start or npm run start` command starts the server